 Alice C. Linsley

-Jews speak of the sacrifice of Isaac as the "binding of Isaac" (Akeidat Yitzchak).
+Jews speak of the "binding of Isaac" as the Akeidat Yitzchak.
 Most Jews do not believe that Abraham intended to sacrifice his son.
 In The Binding of Isaac, Religious Murders and Kabbalah, Lippman Bodoff argues that Abraham never intended to sacrifice his son.
 Rather, he had faith that God had no intention that he should do so.

 Genesis Rabbah holds that God "never considered telling Abraham to slaughter Isaac.
 Rabbi Yona Ibn Janach wrote that this story is about a symbolic sacrifice.
 Rabbi Yosef Ibn Caspi maintained that Abraham's "imagination" led him astray.
 Ibn Caspi wrote, "How could God command such a revolting thing?"

 Rabbi Joseph H. Hertz maintains that child sacrifice was "rife among the Semitic peoples," and finds it "astounding that Abraham's God should have interposed to prevent the sacrifice, not that He should have asked for it."
 Hertz's interpretation of Genesis 22 is that God was correcting the practice of human sacrifice among Abraham’s people.
 Unfortunately, there is little anthropological and archaeological support for this view.
 The is no evidence that the Horites practiced human sacrifice.

 Jacques Kinnaer reports, "The earliest known example of human sacrifice may perhaps be found in Predynastic burials in the south of Egypt, dated to the Naqada II Period.
 One of the discovered bodies showed marks on the throat from having been cut before having been decapitated."-- Human Sacrifice, Jacques Kinnaer

 Kinnaer also provides two definitions of human sacrifice: